Rosa Monfasani

-Rosa Emma Monfasani (born May 6, 1944) is an Argentine librarian and teacher, who has influenced different generations of librarians due to her pedagogical activity and publications.
+Rosa Emma Monfasani (born May 6, 1944) is an Argentine librarian and teacher who has influenced generations of librarians through her pedagogical activity and publications.

 Career

 She obtained the title of Librarian and Professor in Information Science from the Faculty of Philosophy and Letters of the University of Buenos Aires.

 Monfasani has worked as a teacher on topics related to the organization and management of information units, particularly in libraries.
-She was part of the organizing committee that held for the first time a congress of the International Federation of Library Associations and Libraries - IFLA in South America in August 2004.
+She was part of the organizing committee that held the first congress of the International Federation of Library Associations and Libraries - IFLA in South America in August 2004.
 She has been working on making the impact of libraries visible in the United Nations Sustainable Development Goals, as in her writing on art libraries in the 2030 Agenda.